 How to Start a 501c(3) – Starting a Nonprofit Organization Checklist

 Every day, people like you are inspired to help their community or a cause near and dear to their heart.

-Often the motivation creating a nonprofit comes out of identifying a need.
+Often the motivation for creating a nonprofit comes from identifying a need.

-But is starting a nonprofit organization right for you, and really, how do you do it?
+But is starting a nonprofit organization right for you?
+And how do you do

-It’s an exciting concept but it goes hand-in-hand with a lot of challenges and hard work in figuring out how to best achieve your goals.
+It’s an exciting concept but there are a lot of challenges and hard work required to figure out how to best achieve your goals.

-Starting a nonprofit begins with building a strong vision for what it will do and how it will be accomplished.
+Building a nonprofit starts with having a strong vision for what it will do and how its goals will be accomplished.

 Who Should Attend the Start & Run a Nonprofit Workshop?

 If your mission is to serve the greater good, starting and operating a nonprofit is a noble way to do just that.
 It is also another type of entity that real estate investors and business owners can use to protect their assets and save on their taxes while serving the greater good.